getodk/docs/docs/web-forms-intro.rst

 The geoshape question type allows users to capture a polygon area on a map by adding at least three points to form a closed shape.

-The status bar shows `No points saved` when having less than 3 points.
-Long press to add points; the shape closes automatically and autosaves, updating the status bar (e.g., `4 points saved`).
-The last point is highlighted in a darker tone and it’s larger.
-Long press to drag and move points.
+The status bar shows `No points saved` when having fewer than 3 points.
+Long-press to add points; the shape closes automatically and auto-saves, updating the status bar (e.g., `4 points saved`).
+The last point is highlighted in a darker tone, and it’s larger.
+Long-press to drag and move points.

 Select the shape to delete entirely (with confirmation); select a vertex to delete it (no confirmation).
-Tap off the shape to deselect; tap to reselect with vertices shown.
+Tap off the shape to deselect.
 Undo reverts the last change.

 .. image:: /img/web-forms/geoshape.*
   :alt: Web forms geoshape